Meet the program directors, faculty instructors and staff for the Community Hospital East Family Medicine Residency program.

 Her clinical interests include contraception, colposcopy, vulvar disease, maternal-child health, non-operative obstetrics, and reproductive health.

 She enjoys cooking, knitting, target practice, and yoga.

-Jesse Clark, MD
+Jesse Clark, DO

 Dr. Clark and her husband, Neil, live in the Irvington neighborhood of Indianapolis with their three dogs.
 She enjoys scrapbooking, traveling and trying new foods.